andy-guttridge/memory-mixup/README.md

 - This [Stack Overflow](https://stackoverflow.com/questions/13286233/pass-a-javascript-function-as-parameter) question was referenced to discover how to use an anonymous function as a wrapper for passing a function with arguments as the value for a callback when implementing the the call of `runTimer()` in the `playGame()` function
 - This [Stack Overflow](https://stackoverflow.com/questions/4190792/should-i-use-a-global-variable-and-if-not-what-instead-javascript) question was referenced with respect to options for avoiding global variables, resulting in the decision to wrap all of the JavaScript inside an anonymous function
 - The code to dismiss the modal dialog when the player clicks outside of the dialog was adapted from https://techstacker.com/close-modal-click-outside-vanilla-javascript/
+- The line of code to link to the favicon from the `<head>` element was based on [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-add-a-favicon-to-your-website-with-html) from Digital Ocean.

 ### Media